Hilltop Steak House: Sale and expansion attempt

 In 1988, Giuffrida sold the corporation that owned and operated Hilltop Steak House to John Swansburg.
 Giuffrida, however, retained ownership of the land and the building and leased it to the corporation.
 Soon thereafter, Hilltop announced plans to expand the restaurant into a national chain.
 In 1989, Hilltop opened a second location in Nashua, New Hampshire.
 In 1990, Hilltop Steak House Inc. took over the lease of Le Biftheque, a steakhouse that was located in the former Valle's Steak House property in Braintree, Massachusetts.
 In 1992, Hilltop Steak House Inc. filed a registration statement with the Securities Exchange Commission for an initial public offering.
 By this time, Hilltop had opened a fourth location in Springfield, Massachusetts.
 The IPO was canceled two months later after the company was unable to draw the prices it wanted for its shares.
 In August 1992, Hilltop's fifth location was opened at the former Valle's in Hartford, Connecticut.
 The Hartford location closed after a little over one year in business.
-The Springfield location closed by 1995.
+The Springfield location closed by 1995; the Nashua location did so in 1997.
 In 2006, Hilltop sold its Braintree location to Tufankjian Toyota.
 Hilltop moved its Braintree butcher shop to Weymouth, Massachusetts the following year, but did not reopen the restaurant.
 In 2013, two longtime Hilltop employees took over the butcher shop and continued to run it until 2015.

 Menu

 Hilltop's early menu was small and focused on beef and a few other meat options as well as lobster pie and a few appetizers, desserts, and kids meals.
 Most meals came with a potato or vegetable, rolls and butter, and a salad.
-The salad had only one dressing option - oil and vinegar.
+The salad had only one dressing option - the house oil and vinegar.
 By the 1980s the menu had expanded to include more chicken and fish options as well as a bevy of side dishes.
 During successful years, the Hilltop was known for large portions of high-quality food at low prices.
 In 2006 Zagat rated Hilltop's food as poor to fair.
 It was the only restaurant north of Boston to receive Zagat's lowest rating for quality of food.

 Cactus sign

 In 1966, Giuffrida hired Mack Advertising Inc., an electric sign company that specialized in the use of neon and plastic signs, to make a new sign for the restaurant.
 Giuffrida and Mack principal Charles S. Magliozzi considered many Western designs, including cowboys and cattle, before settling on the cactus.
 A hole eight feet deep, 28 feet long, and 15 feet wide was blasted for the base of the sign.
-It took six flatbed trailers to haul of the parts.
+It took six flatbed trailers to haul all of the parts.
 The 67-foot sign, which contains 210 fluorescent light bulbs and nearly a half-mile of neon tubing, took five days to assemble.